danjulio/weeBell_hardware/readme.md

 # weeBell Hardware
 weeBell is a platform designed to make it easy to (re)use old "POTS" telephones - rotary or DTMF.
-It is comprised of two boards - gCore and the gCore POTS shield. [gCore](https://github.com/danjulio/tCam) is a high-end ESP32 development board aimed at making portable gadgets with graphical displays.
+It is comprised of two boards - gCore and the gCore POTS shield. [gCore](https://github.com/danjulio/gCore) is a high-end ESP32 development board aimed at making portable gadgets with graphical displays.
 The gCore POTS shield, documented here, contains the circuitry necessary to implement a local area "line card" providing the proper signaling for traditional 2-wire telephones, including ring generation, DTMF or rotary dialing support and caller ID.
 You can plug a telephone directly into it or you can connect it to the existing wiring that might exist in your home or business and then plug a telephone or two into other jacks around the building.

 ![weeBell prototype with phone](pictures/proto_dialing.png)

-Different software running on weeBell can do things like let POTS phones call and receive using a cellphone via Bluetooth, implement a SIP-based VOIP phone, or act as a functional prop in an installation of some kind.

-[LINKS HERE]

 The name weeBell is a play on both small and wireless and pays homage to the granddaddy of all technology companies, AT&T or simply "Ma Bell".
 In 1984 AT&T's telephone system was split into several regional telephone companies or Baby Bells as they were christened.  weeBell is an even smaller regional telephone provider...a provider for one.